camdenmcgath/COMP-2220-Programming-1/Ch5WeatherStats/README.md

 # Weather Stats
-This program gets the path of the RAWS weather file containing weather data formatted as follows (columns in order):
+This program gets the path of the RAWS weather file (in the x64 folder) containing weather data formatted as follows (columns in order):
 - Month (Integer)
 - Day (Integer)
 - Precipitation – the daily rain amount specified in hundredths of an inch or millimeters (Integer)